 Do Your Thing (DYT) began over 12 years ago in Ashton-under-Lyne when Liz Taylor, founder and Musical Director, followed her dream to share the joy of singing with as many people as she could.
 By extending the invitation to anyone who loved to sing, regardless of experience or the ability to read music, Liz opened up the door to the community to do their thing and the response was incredible!
 On launch day 2011, people lined the streets to join the choir everyone was talking about and the excitement didn’t stop there!

-10 years later, Do Your Thing now proudly has two community choirs in Ashton and Stockport and three kids choirs for children in school years 1-7.
+10 years later, Do Your Thing now proudly has two community choirs in Ashton and Stockport and two kids choirs for children in school years 1-11 – the DYT Kids Choir and the DYT Youth Choir.
 Prior to the pandemic DYT had performed at well over 100 events, from local community festivals to grand theatre stages and singing live on BBC radio and TV.

 They have supported many local and national charities over the past decade and raised over £10K during lockdown with their fundraising music videos for ‘The NHS Associated Charities’, ‘The Christie Charity’, ‘MIND’, ‘Acting for Others’ and recently supported the ‘Open Hearts Open Borders’ emergency appeal to support resettlement of Afghan refugees.

 Described by well-loved Irish comedian Jimmy Cricket as “needing to be available on prescription” and by choral director and composer Mark De-Lisser as “the choir with heart“, Do Your Thing is looking forward to being able to sing loud and proud once again at many upcoming events.